debian-pkg-android-tools/google-android-ndk-installer/README.md

-This is a packaged script that automatically downloads Google Android NDK package and unpacks it into Debian-friendly paths.
+This is a packaged script that automatically downloads Google's Android NDK package and unpacks it into Debian-friendly paths.